-Student visitations by parents/guardians, relatives and/or friends will not be allowed in the classroom.
+Student visitations by parents/guardians, relatives, and/or friends will not be allowed during regular scheduled school days.

 Attendance at award programs or student performances is encouraged.
-Guest at programs are required to sign in and out of the event.
+Guests at programs are required to sign in and out of the event.